kenduigraha/Continous-Integration/README.md

 # Blog with Express and TDD - Continous Integration
-Implement testing  Restful API with Mocha.js and Chai.js in TDD - Test Driven Development
+Implement testing  Restful API with Mocha.js and Chai.js in TDD - Test Driven Development, Continous integration with travis

 ## How To Use
 1. npm install